- Solar advice hub

 How to tell if your roof is suitable for solar panels

-There are several questions you can ask in order to gain an initial idea of whether your roof might be suitable for solar panels.
+There are several areas you should consider in order to gain an initial idea of whether your roof might be suitable for solar panels.

 They’ll also be able to tell you whether a solar panel system would be unsafe or financially unwise on your roof.